davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 25, 2025 (Latest)**
-- Implemented the Basic Mathematics Review Module
+- Completed the Basic Mathematics Review Module
-- Created detailed lesson content for three key sections:
+- Created detailed lesson content for all seven key sections:
   - Algebra Essentials - Covering variables, expressions, equations, functions, exponents, and mathematical modeling with astronomical applications
   - Trigonometry Basics - Covering angle measurement, trigonometric functions, identities, triangles, periodic phenomena, and spherical trigonometry
   - Geometry Fundamentals - Covering points/lines/planes, shapes, areas/volumes, coordinate systems, vectors, and geometric optics
+  - Logarithms and Exponential Functions - Covering properties, laws, applications in astronomy, growth/decay models, and stellar evolution
+  - Basic Probability and Statistics - Covering probability concepts, distributions, statistical measures, error analysis, and data interpretation in astronomy
+  - Graphing and Visualization Techniques - Covering function plotting, data visualization, coordinate systems, and astronomical data representation
+  - Scientific Notation and Units of Measurement - Covering scientific notation, unit conversions, dimensional analysis, and astronomical scales
-- Developed four interactive elements:
+- Developed eight interactive elements:
   - Algebra Calculator - For solving algebraic expressions and equations
   - Unit Circle Explorer - For visualizing trigonometric functions and relationships
   - Geometry Visualizer - For exploring properties of different geometric shapes
   - Coordinate System Converter - For converting between Cartesian, spherical, cylindrical, and equatorial coordinates
+  - Logarithm and Exponential Explorer - For visualizing exponential and logarithmic functions with astronomical applications
+  - Probability Distribution Visualizer - For exploring probability distributions used in astronomical data analysis
+  - Function Grapher - For plotting and analyzing mathematical functions with astronomical relevance
+  - Scientific Notation Calculator - For converting between standard and scientific notation and performing calculations with very large or small numbers
-- Updated TODO.md to reflect progress on the Basic Mathematics Review Component
+- Updated TODO.md to reflect completion of all Basic Mathematics Review Component sections
 - All components have been committed to the repository with detailed commit messages

 **March 24, 2025**